Kazakhstan adds tennis to investment profile as championships come to Nur-Sultan

 With strengthening domestic consumption, robust macroeconomic fundamentals and convincing demographic health, Kazakhstan is set for a bullish recovery from the pandemic.
 The government has ambitious growth targets, which seek to turn it into one of the 30 most developed countries in the world by 2050.
 In the shorter term, Kazakhstan must consolidate its status as a growing regional power and start forging links further afield.

-A series of bold reforms since the 1990s has aimed to make the country an alluring destination for foreign capital, resulting in $11.1bn of foreign direct investment (FDI) in the first half of 2021 alone – up 30% year on year.
-And President Kassym-Jomart Tokayev personally leads the country’s Committee of Foreign Investors, which met in December 2021 to much ceremony in the president’s grand residence.
+Kazakhstan is already going to significant lengths to secure this: a series of bold reforms since the 1990s has aimed to make the country an alluring destination for foreign capital, resulting in $11.1bn of Foreign Direct Investment (FDI) in the first half of 2021 alone – up 30% year-on-year.
+And President Kassym-Jomart Tokayev personally leads the country’s Committee of Foreign Investors, which met in December 2021 to much ceremony in the President’s grand residence.

-“Systematic and comprehensive work has allowed us to become the biggest economy in Central Asia, and one of the fastest-growing in the post-Soviet space,” said Tokayev.
-“Since independence, we have attracted more than $370bn of foreign direct investment.
-The government has made supporting investors a priority,” he emphasised.
+“Systematic and comprehensive work has allowed us to become the biggest economy in Central Asia, and one of the fastest-growing in the post-Soviet space,” said President Tokayev.
+“Since Independence, we have attracted more than $370bn of Foreign Direct Investment.
+The Government has made supporting investors a priority,” he emphasised.

 Sectors to watch

 The bedrock of Kazakhstan’s economy is commodities.
 Oil and metals constituted 65% and 15% of the country’s exports respectively in 2020.
-Both have benefited over the last year from the rallying commodities markets, in addition to output agreements by the members of OPEC+.
+Both have benefitted over the last year from the rallying commodities markets, in addition to output agreements by the members of OPEC+.

 With 99 of the 110 elements of the periodic table found in Kazakhstan’s soil, it’s no surprise that metals and mining are responsible for around 20% of GDP.
 They are also a big draw for investors – responsible for more FDI than any other sector in 2019.
 At the Kazakhstan Global Investment Forum 2020, Ros Lund, a specialist at the UK Department of International Trade, extolled Kazakhstan’s mineral exploration potential, describing the country as “a real hot spot globally.”

 As part of its drive to lure more foreign investors into the market, Kazakhstan’s government has developed a new mining code to liberalise the sector.
 It came into effect in 2018, and has since resulted in licences being granted faster than ever for the exploration of Kazakhstan’s rich reserves.

 Oil is another magnet for FDI inflows.
-With proven oil reserves totalling 30bn barrels, Kazakhstan is an undisputed regional powerhouse when it comes to natural resources.
-China accounts for a quarter of foreign investment in oil, with the China National Petroleum Corp.
-(CNPC) spearheading the Kazakhstan-China pipeline, which runs all the way from the shore of the Caspian Sea to China’s Xinjiang.
+With proven oil reserves totalling 30 billion barrels, Kazakhstan is an undisputed regional powerhouse when it comes to natural resources.
+China accounts for a quarter of foreign investment in oil, with the China National Petroleum Corporation spearheading the Kazakhstan-China pipeline, which runs all the way from the shore of the Caspian Sea to China’s Xinjiang.

-President Tokayev recently announced his intention to diversify pipeline infrastructure to get oil from Kazakhstan’s vast Tengiz Field to China and the West.
+President Tokayev recently announced his intention to diversify pipeline infrastructure to get oil from Kazakhstan’s vast Tengiz Field to China and the west.

 In addition to natural resources, the Kazakh government has vowed to put Central Asia’s biggest economy on a secure growth footing by developing other emerging areas of Kazakhstan’s economy.
 That will mean supporting sectors with high growth potential, building infrastructure to support them, and promoting them to international investors.

 So which sectors are preparing for capital boosts?
-Tourism is one: In 2020, this industry represented significantly under 1% of Kazakhstan’s GDP, yet it has the potential to become an economic linchpin.
-With tourist numbers rising steeply before the pandemic (up 10.2% y/y in 2019), further growth is expected once international travel picks up again.
-Kazakhstan’s reliable and cheap train network facilitates travel within the country, as does national carrier Air Astana, which is reportedly considering an IPO next year.
+Tourism is surely one: In 2020, this industry represented significantly under 1% of Kazakhstan’s GDP, yet it has the potential to become an economic linchpin.
+With tourist numbers rising steeply before the pandemic (up 10.2% year-on-year in 2019), further growth is expected once international travel picks up again.
+Kazakhstan’s reliable and cheap train network facilitates this, as does national carrier Air Astana, which is reportedly considering an IPO next year.

-In the first year of the pandemic, Kazakhstan reportedly lost over 70% of its inbound flight traffic and as a result suffered a loss of over $680.55mn dollars.
-According to the Chair of the Kazakh Tourism national company, Talgat Amanbayev, tourism rates are quickly recovering, with 6.5mn domestic tourists being recorded in 2021, beating the pre-pandemic record and bringing $249mn in income to local hotels.
+In the first year of the pandemic, Kazakhstan reportedly lost over 70% of its inbound flight traffic and as a result suffered a loss of over $680.55 million dollars.
+According to the Chair of the Kazakh Tourism national company, Talgat Amanbayev, tourism rates are quickly recovering with 6.5 million domestic tourists being recorded in 2021, beating the pre-pandemic record and bringing $249 million in income to local hotels.
 In February, Kazakhstan also brought back its no-visa policy for over 70 countries, hoping to attract tourists in the coming years.

 Kazakhstan’s banking sector is also slated for an injection of foreign cash.
 It is already benefitting from a trend for credit card tourism which has seen Russians flock to neighbouring countries to open bank accounts after Visa and Mastercard stopped issuing cards within Russia.